eugenbobrov/mmro-background-subtraction/README.md

 # mmro-background-subtraction
-The third practicum task of MSU ML course
+The third raw practicum task of MSU ML course for students

 ![](em.gif)